DeepAxion/NearRT-Validation-WildfireDigitalTwin/README.md

 - **Time delays**
 - **Geographic restrictions**

-We seek to address these limitations by developing a lightweight machine learning algorithm using [pix2pix](https://arxiv.org/abs/1611.07004) to approximate USGS BP products globally in near real-time from **Harmonized Landsat and Sentinel-2 (HLS)** data.
+We seek to address these limitations by developing a lightweight machine learning algorithm using [pix2pix](https://arxiv.org/abs/1611.07004) to approximate USGS BP products globally in near real-time from **Landsat and Sentinel-2** data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>